MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-overview.md

    An availability group supports a failover environment for a set of user databases, known as availability databases.
 - **Fast failure detection and failover**
    As a resource in a highly available cluster, an availability group benefits from built-in cluster intelligence for immediate failover detection and failover action.
-- **Transparent failover using availability group listener** Enables client to use single connection string to primary or secondary databases that does not change in case of failover.
+- **Transparent failover using virtual IP resource** Enables client to use single connection string to primary in case of failover.
+Requires integration with a cluster manager.
 - **Multiple synchronous and asynchronous secondaries** An availability group supports up to eight secondary replicas.
 With synchronous replicas the primary replica waits to commit transaction the primary replica waits for transactions to be written to disk on the transaction log.
 The primary replica does not wait for writes on asynchronous synchronous replicas.
 - **Manual or automatic failover**